Dnyaneshwari0804/Dnyaneshwari0804/README.md

 - 📫 Reach out via GitHub Discussions or email (available on request)

 ---
-*"Bridging academic rigor with real world execution—one commit at a time."*
+*Bridging academic rigor with real world execution—one commit at a time.*